Edible Mushrooms Non Edible Mushrooms Slime molds

 I am an amateur and not an expert on mushrooms, you should always find additional sources of identification before eating any mushroom listed online.

 The world of mushrooms is for many, a rather alien world of mystery and misconceptions.
 While many may be familiar with local plants & animals, the realm of fungi seems slightly strange and shrouded in secrecy.
 We are often warned to be cautious with mushrooms and told that they’re best left alone.
 Sage advice, but unfortunate, as well.
-While there are many poisonous and even deadly mushrooms, they are, for the most part, harmless, and certain varieties, incredibly delicious!
+While there are many poisonous and even deadly mushrooms, they are, for the most part, harmless, and certain varieties, are incredibly delicious!
 Some of our local mushrooms rank among the best in the world.

 Chanterelles are collected commercially here in the B.C. coastal region.
 Their harvest begins with the fall rains and continues until frost becomes severe, usually around mid-November.
 They can be found in mature forests of hemlock and fir.
 When the whites are dried, they turn yellow and look just like the yellow chanterelles.
 Their texture is tender, yet does not break apart like other mushrooms, making it ideal for salads, stir-fries, soups, or sauces.
-Their flavor is similar to spicy apricot, and they’re best when fried in garlic butter and served up with seafood.
+Their flavour is similar to spicy apricot, and they’re best when fried in garlic butter and served up with seafood.

 Chanterelles are one of the most popular mushrooms collected here.
 They are commercially harvested and shipped fresh to Europe, where they sell for a premium price.